OliverMadine/peach-finance-manager/README.md

 `financeManager.FinancePresenter` - User input validation and program logic for finance management.
 `financeManager.FinanceSqlHelper` - SQLite database calls.

-`linkNetwork` - Local server for Plaid link (note in prodcution this would not be used).
+`linkNetwork` - Local server for Plaid link (Note: in prodcution this would not be used).

 `plaidLink.linkActivity` - Bank account linking using plaid.